 Pods are mixed-age groups that encourage students to explore a common interest in great depth.
 They are similar to elective classes for students, a feature more common at the secondary level.
 They are a true highlight for Sojourner students, as they are allowed to select the topic they would like to explore!
 Subject examples include: guitar, gardening, soccer, jewelry making, origami, chess, sewing and more.

-For the 2016–2017 school year, pods are held on Tuesday and Thursdays from 8:45am – 9:25am.
-There are three pod sessions per school year, and each offers at least 20 pods for students to select from.
+For the 2017–2018 school year, Pods will be held on Tuesday and Thursdays from 8:45am – 9:25am.
+There are three Pod sessions per school year, and each offers at least 20 Pods for students to select from.
 Pods are meant to be taught in smaller groups and to cover a variety of intelligences.
-Sojourner staff members each teach a pod, and at least nine pods each session, are taught by parent volunteers.
+Sojourner staff members each teach a Pod, and at least nine Pods each session are taught by parent volunteers.

 Learn More About Pods